Pljevlja: Religion

+In the past, a total of 26 mosques were built in the area of the city and surrounding settlements.
+There were 9 of them in Pljevlja, and today four of them exist and serve their purpose, while one is being rebuilt.

+There are two Orthodox Christian churches and Monastery of the Holy Trinity.

 Economy

 Pljevlja is also one of the main economic engines of Montenegro.
 The only thermal power plant in Montenegro, which provides 45% of the electric power supply for Montenegro, is situated outside Pljevlja as well as the biggest coal mine with 100% of the coal production in Montenegro.
 Zinc and lead can be found in Šuplja stijena mine.
 The richest municipality with forest in Montenegro is Pljevlja and its lumber industry.
 Agriculture is widespread in the whole municipality.
 Pljevaljski sir (Pljevlja's cheese, from Пљеваљски сир) is considered a delicacy.

 Transport

 The main transit road connections are: